JoseUtrilla-MBA/04_Play_RestAPI_Practice/README.md

 # ProductsRestAPI

-ProductrestAPI is created to manage a clothing products store
+ProductRestAPI is created to manage a clothing products store

 ### Running